alloc/saus/packages/page-store/README.md

   - …and their `.html.js` modules (for client props injection)
 - State modules loaded by the server (see `defineStateModule`)

+### Skipping authorized responses

+If you're using public storage, you'll want to avoid uploading assets with sensitive data.
+This can be easily achieved with the `skipAuthorized` option.
+When set to true, any request with an `Authorization` header will never have its response uploaded.

 ### Purging old assets

 By defining the `routes.purge` string option, you can expose an endpoint that accepts a JSON payload shaped like `{ paths: string[] }` for deleting assets from the page store as you see fit.
 You'll want to keep this endpoint private, so it doesn't get abused by a malicious actor.